amrit54742/CS220-Assignments/README.md

 # CS220--Assignments
-This Repository contains my solutions of all assignments of course CS220.
+This Repository contains my solutions of all the assignments of course CS220.